lalyman/lin-alg-workshop/README.md

 1. Configure your personal workspace to run Jupyter notebooks.

   This is the best choice for interacting with the modules in a long-term manner.
 You will be able to save any changes you make and run your code more efficiently.
 There are dozens of tutorials on how to set this up!
-  The cons are that this takes some time and any issues that arise can be very specific to the context of your workspace computer -- for instance, we would not be able to troubleshoot on-the-fly during the Zoom lecture without addressing each person's issues individually.
+  The cons are that this takes some time and any issues that arise can be very specific to the context of your workspace computer &mdash; for instance, we would not be able to troubleshoot on-the-fly during the Zoom lecture without addressing each person's issues individually.
 That being said, the techincal solutions are *very often* a quick Google search away!